 NCERT Book Solutions Class 8 Social and Political Life – III Chapter 3

-NCERT Solutions for Class 8 History Chapter 3 – Why Do We Need A Parliament contains the solutions to the exercises given in the Civics book.
+NCERT Solutions for Class 8 Civics Chapter 3 – Why Do We Need A Parliament contains the solutions to the exercises given in the Civics book.
 The exercise has only 3 questions, the first question is based on the right to vote.
 The 2nd question is map-based and the last one is based on filling up the representatives of the political parties from a particular area.
-In the solutions, we have provided the answer to question no. 1.
+In the solutions, we have provided the answers to question no. 1.
 The remaining questions are given as activity for students, so that they can explore further.
 Students can also check the NCERT Solutions for class 8 for other subjects and can study from them to increase their overall score in the exam.

 NCERT Solutions for Class 8 Civics (Social and Political Life) Chapter 3 Why Do We Need A Parliament:- Download PDF Here